shanelord01/enphase-sensors-and-dashboard/README.md

 2. Ensure you have setup and configured the [Forecast.Solar Integration](https://www.home-assistant.io/integrations/forecast_solar/).
 3. Add the sections from [configuration.yaml](./configuration.yaml) into your Home Assistant configuration.yaml - note you may need to massage this if you already have a sensor section.
 4. Ensure the Forecast.Solar sensor "Estimate Power Production - Now" is showing as sensor.power_production_now
-5. Setup the dashboards - adjusting the sennsors to match yours again as per above.
+5. Setup the dashboards - adjusting the sensors to match yours again as per above.
 6. Change the following sensors to match your sensors in all files:
    - sensor.inverter_1000000000xx
    - sensor.inverter_2000000000xx